 - Squarespace Developer platform.
 The platform allows developers to create custom websites with a totally unique design using native development tools.

 - Squarespace Cover Pages.
 Users can create single-page websites or landing pages to promote a new product.
 If needed, these pages can be added to any existing Squarespace website.

 Both website builders offer decent blogging tools with flexible commenting systems, native eCommerce platforms and reliable hosting.
 Both let you add multiple contributors with different access levels.

 Weebly lets users customize their themes using a built-in HTML/CSS editor, and Squarespace lets you change everything from the opening doctype tag to the footer.
 However Weebly has more features that make the process of website editing and customizing easy and flexible.

 Weebly.
-Weebly offers over one hundred templates for all tastes: from ultra-modern minimalist to classic and bold.
+Weebly offers over 55 templates for all tastes: from ultra-modern minimalist to classic and bold.
 Every template features an Advanced Theme editor that offers full HTML and CSS control for deeper customization, so nothing is out of your reach.

 All types of Weebly templates are responsive.
 Weebly has a built-in mobile editor where users can enable and fine-tune the mobile view of the site.